lchastain/MemoryBank/src/test/Area51/readme.txt

 as a mechanism to continue allow running them stand-alone while improving test coverage percentages.

 Use the context menu of the 'java' directory - 'Mark Directory as' :
-  'Sources Root', to enable / run the classes here.
+  'Test Sources Root', to enable / run the classes here without affecting coverage.
-  'Unmark as Sources Root', prior to running tests to collect coverage.